 Using cash as collateral can unlock competitive financing opportunities for your business.
 Still, you risk losing a sizable portion of your reserves immediately if you fail to repay what you owe.

 As the name implies, blanket liens cover all of your company’s assets.
 Consequently, this form of collateral should only be used as a last resort, as you risk losing your entire company if you fall behind on payments.
+Lenders only request blanket liens for riskier customers.
+If you have good credit and demonstrate the ability to repay loans, banks won’t request blanket liens.

 Stocks, bonds, and other investments in your portfolio are another form of collateral lenders will accept when seeking a business loan.
 But, if they’re a part of your nest egg, it probably isn’t a good idea to put investments you own up for collateral.